-- Immediately (within 24 hours)
+• Immediately (within 24 hours)

-- Gather the facts;

-- Ensure safety and welfare of staff and students and arrange for first-aid if necessary;

-- o Where possible notify the time and place of the debriefing to all relevant persons;

-- Manage the media;

-- Set up a recovery room;

-- o Keep staff, students and parents/family informed.
+- o Gather the facts. - o Ensure the safety and welfare of staff and students and arrange first aid if necessary. - Where possible notify the time and place of the debriefing to all relevant persons. - o Manage the media. - Set up a recovery room. - Keep staff, students and parents/family informed.

-- Within 48-72 hours
+• Within 48-72 hours

-- Arrange counselling as needed;
+- o Arrange counselling as needed.

-- o Provide opportunities for staff and students to talk about the incident;
+- o Provide opportunities for staff and students to talk about the incident.

-- Provide support to staff and helpers;
+- o Provide support to staff and helpers.

-- Debrief all relevant persons;
+- o Debrief all relevant people.

-- o Restore normal functioning as soon as possible;
+- Restore normal functioning as soon as possible.

-- Keep parents/family informed.
+- o Keep parents/family informed.

-- Within the first month
+• Within the first month

-- o Arrange a memorial service, if appropriate;

-- o Encourage parents/family to participate in meeting to discuss students' welfare;

-- Identify behavioural changes and the possibility of post-traumatic stress disorder and refer to health professionals; - o Monitor progress of hospitalised staff or students; - o Monitor mental and physical health of all helpers. - In the longer term - Monitor staff and students for signs of delayed stress and the onset of post-traumatic stress disorder - refer for specialised treatment; - Provide support if needed; - In the long term - o Plan for and be sensitive to anniversaries, inquests and legal proceedings - o Access specialist support if needed.
+- o Arrange a memorial service, if appropriate. - Encourage parents/family to participate in meetings to discuss student's welfare. - o Identify behavioural changes and the possibility of post-traumatic stress disorder and refer to health professionals. - o Monitor progress of hospitalised staff or students. - o Monitor the mental and physical health of all helpers.

+• In the longer term

+- Monitor staff and students for signs of delayed stress and the onset of post-traumatic stress disorder - refer for specialised treatment. - o Provide support if needed.

+• In the long term

+- o Plan for and be sensitive to anniversaries, inquests and legal proceedings. - o Access specialist support if needed.

-9. Version Control
+8. Version Control

 Historical Version Approved by Approval Date

 2014.06 Principal 30 June 2014

 2019.05 Principal 8 May 2019

+2020.10 Principal 20 Oct 2020

 Appendix 1 IMC Critical Incident Report (To be completed after all critical incidents).

 Date:

 Action Officer:

 Position:

 Brief summary of incident: include where, when, who, and why as appropriate.
 Further information/documentation may be attached.

 Immediate action taken:

-Further actionrequired:
+Further action required:

 Persons or staff notified and time & date:

 Signature:

 Date:

 Follow up: (a) Original to Critical Incident Record File; (b) Copy to student files (Student Services); and (c)

 Copy to relevant staff file (HR Manager)